glottospace/glottospace/paper.md

 # Statement of need

 Several databases exist that capture aspects of linguistic and cultural diversity globally.
-However,  there is a lack of interfaces to facilitate the access and manipulation of these databases, specially within the R environment [@R Core Team:2022], or to link these databases with data collected by researchers at smaller scales, or for a particular set of languages. **glottospace** aims to fill this gap by offering a set of functions that automate common tasks in analysing, visualising, and mapping (geo)linguistic data.
+However, there is a lack of easy-to-use interfaces to access and manipulate these databases, specially within the R environment [@R Core Team:2022], or to link these databases with data collected by researchers at smaller scales or particular set of languages.
+While other R packages exist for working with linguistic data [@Becker:2022 @Cysouw:2018 @Moroz:2017 @Round:2021]. **glottospace** aims to fill this gap by offering a set of functions that automate common tasks in analysing, visualising, and mapping (geo)linguistic data.
 In essence, the **glottospace** package provides four things:

 1. Simplified access to global linguistic and cultural databases
 1. Standardized data structures for data collection, import, cleaning, and checking